 If you know what you want to get your partner for the next big event (their birthday, Valentine’s Day, etc.), you don’t have to wait to grab it.
 The perfect gift is sometimes just a thing you stumble upon.
 Even while you’re out picking up pizza three months before the nearest holiday occasion.

 Last year, I bought my partner their birthday gift five months early and their Christmas present shortly after.
 Needless to say, they were both amazing gifts, and if the holidays were a competition, I would have won.

 It can be hard to keep secrets and sit on the perfect gift for months, though.
 I’ve done it, and it can be so worth it.
 It has also backfired, though, and the surprise has been ruined.
 Sadly those are just the dice you have to roll sometimes.

-It can be satisfying to know you’re stocked up and don’t have to wade into the hectic rushes of big buying seasons.
-While everyone else is out struggling to fight off a dozen other shoppers for the big sale item, you can kick back at home knowing your SO’s present is already wrapped and hiding behind the cleaning supplies in the closet.
+It can be satisfying to know you’re stocked up on gifts.
+You don’t have to wade into the hectic rushes of big buying seasons.
+While everyone else is out struggling to fight off a dozen other shoppers for the big sale item, you can kick back at home.
+Since your SO’s present is already wrapped and hiding behind the cleaning supplies in the closet.

 In the end, there’s no rule that says you can’t be prepared for whenever the right present inspiration strikes.
 There’s an added benefit too; if you ever accidentally forget an important date, you just might have the perfect gift on hand anyway.

 If you want a more concrete list of present ideas, you can always head over to our article on gifting for those hard-to-gift people.
 Or, if you just want to learn more about gift-giving as a love language you can check out Psychology Today’s article written by psychologist Dr. Davis.